Ion-Specific Anomalous Water Diffusion in Aqueous Electrolytes: A Machine-Learned Many-Body Force Field Study with MACE: Appendix

 \subsection{MD simulations}

-Molecular Dynamics simulations for the MACE models have been performed with ASE~\cite{ase-paper} and LAMMPS.~\cite{lammps_Thompson} We employed the Nosé-Hoover thermostat and NPT Berendsen barostat for NVT and NPT simulations, respectively.
+Molecular Dynamics simulations for the MACE models have been performed with ASE~\cite{ase-paper} and LAMMPS.~\cite{lammps_Thompson}.
+NPT equilibration were performed with ASE using Nosé-Hoover thermostat and NPT Berendsen barostat.
+NVT production runs employed both ASE and LAMMPS with Nosé-Hoover thermostat.
 The integration timestep was 0.5~fs.
 For each simulation, the system was first equilibrated with a NPT run at P = 1~bar and T = 300~K for about 100~ps, then NVT trajectories of up to 14~ns were generated to analyze dynamical properties.
-The relaxation time for NVT thermostat was 100 timesteps, while for NPT the coupling constant were 100~fs and 1000~fs for temperature and pressure respectively.
+The relaxation time for NVT thermostat was 50~fs, while for NPT the coupling constant were 100~fs and 1000~fs for temperature and pressure respectively.
+All properties, including dynamical ones, were computed in the NVT ensemble.
+We tested that for coupling constants between 25~fs to 500~fs the thermostat had a negligible effect on diffusion values.
+We preferred to employ the NVT ensemble since water diffusion is rather sensitive to temperature and achieving the desired temperature at NVE is more difficult.
+All simulations were performed using cubic boxes with periodic boundary conditions in the three directions, interactions were evaluated up to the model’s effective cutoff range (6~{\AA}) without additional explicit long-range electrostatic corrections.
+The atomic interactions are evaluated within the effective receptive field defined by the model’s local cutoff radius and two message-passing layers.